Copyright and authors’ rights

 BMJ has a standard author licence for wholly owned and co-owned Journals.
 BMJ Journals that are published by BMJ on behalf of other organisations may have different licensing arrangements, so authors should check the individual journal’s licence below:

-Authors’ rights
+Authors’ rights and open access options

 The BMJ Author Licence allows authors to use their articles for their own non-commercial purposes without seeking permission from BMJ – the only condition being that a full reference or link to the original is included.
-For further information on authors’ rights please visit this section: BMJ policies on author self-archiving and permissions.
+For further information on authors’ rights please visit BMJ policies on author self-archiving and permissions.

 Please see this section for Open Access options.